bdorry/nexmo-developer/_use_cases/en/digital-marketplace-client-sdk.md

 ![Nexmo Application private key location local screenshot](/assets/screenshots/use-cases/digital-marketplace-client-sdk/private-key-location-local.png)

-## Configuring your application
+## Configure your application

 Regardless of whether you are remixing the Glitch project or cloning the GitHub repository, you must configure the application using the `.env` file.

-Fill in each setting using the values you noted in the preceding steps.
+Assign each variable with the relevant value you obtained from the preceding steps.

 The structure of the `.env` file is slightly different depending on whether you are using Glitch or GitHub: